sindresorhus/awesome-nodejs/readme.md

 - [intel](https://seanmonstar.github.io/intel) - A comprehensive logging library (handlers, filters, formatters, console injection).

-### Web frameworks

-- [Koa](http://koajs.com) - A new web framework designed by the team behind Express, which aims to be a smaller, more expressive, and more robust foundation for web applications and APIs.
-- [Express](http://expressjs.com) - A minimal and flexible web application framework, providing a robust set of features for building single and multi-page, and hybrid web applications.
-- [Hapi](http://hapijs.com) - A rich framework for building applications and services.
-- [LoopBack](http://loopback.io) - Powerful framework for creating REST APIs and easily connecting to backend data sources.
-- [Meteor](https://www.meteor.com) - An ultra-simple, database-everywhere, data-on-the-wire, pure-Javascript web framework. *(You might like [awesome-meteor](https://github.com/Urigo/awesome-meteor))*
-- [SailsJS](http://sailsjs.org) - An MVC web framework with a modern twist, supporting WebSockets, streams, and a data-driven API.
-- [Restify](http://mcavage.me/node-restify/) - A node framework built specifically to enable you to build correct REST web services.
-- [Derby](https://github.com/derbyjs/derby) - MVC framework, making it easy to write realtime, collaborative applications that run in both Node.js and browsers.
-- [Interfake](https://github.com/basicallydan/interfake) - Rapid prototyping framework for making mock HTTP APIs, with a Node, command-line and HTTP interface.
-- [Restberry](http://restberry.com) - Framework for setting up RESTful JSON APIs, applied to your database models without needing to write any code.
-- [Catberry](http://catberry.org) - Framework with Flux architecture, isomorphic web-components and progressive rendering.

 ### Command-line utilities

 - [chalk](https://github.com/sindresorhus/chalk) - Terminal string styling done right.